hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/pose.rst

 Keep Anchor Point
    Keeps the position of the last segment in the IK chain fixed.
+   If this is disabled, the mesh can be dragged around more freely, creating snake like shapes.

 .. _bpy.types.Brush.use_connected_only:

 Connected Only
-   Causes the brush to only affect topologically connected elements.
+   The brush will only affect topologically connected elements.
+   Disabling this will allow deforming multiple disconnected meshes at the same time, for example characters with clothing & shoes.

-   Disabling this can have an impact on performance; when disabled, keeping the *Max Element Distance* as low as possible will help counteract the performance impact.
+   Disabling this setting can have a big impact on performance, as neighboring elements will be merged internally.
+   Keeping the *Max Element Distance* as low as possible will help counteract the performance impact.

 .. _bpy.types.Brush.disconnected_distance_max: